l-henri/erc20-101/README.md

 These points will be attributed manually if you do not manage to have your contract interact with the evaluator, or automatically in the first question.

 ### ERC20 basics
-- Call getTickerAndSupply() in the evaluator contract to receive a random ticker for your ERC20 token, as well as an initial token supply (1 pt)
+- Call ex1_getTickerAndSupply() in the evaluator contract to receive a random ticker for your ERC20 token, as well as an initial token supply (1 pt)
 - Create an ERC20 token contract with the proper ticker and supply (2 pt)
 - Deploy it to the Rinkeby testnet (2 pts)
-- Call testErc20TickerAndSupply() in the evaluator to receive your points (all remaining 7 points are attributed at that step)
+- Call ex2_testErc20TickerAndSupply() in the evaluator to receive your points (all remaining 7 points are attributed at that step)

 ### Distributing and selling tokens
-- Create a getToken() function that distributes token to the caller (2 pts)
+- Create a ex3_testGetToken() function that distributes token to the caller (2 pts)
-- Create a buyToken() function that lets the caller send an arbitrary amount of ETH, and distributes a proportionate amount of token (2 pts)
+- Create a ex4_testBuyToken() function that lets the caller send an arbitrary amount of ETH, and distributes a proportionate amount of token (2 pts)

 ### Creating an ICO allow list
 - Create a customer allow listing function.
 Only allow listed users should be able to call getToken()
-- Call testDenyListing() in the evaluator to show he can't buy tokens using buyTokens() (1 pt)
+- Call ex5_testDenyListing() in the evaluator to show he can't buy tokens using buyTokens() (1 pt)
 - Allow the evaluator to buy tokens
-- Call testAllowListing()in the evaluator to show he can now buy tokens buyTokens() (2 pt)
+- Call ex6_testAllowListing()in the evaluator to show he can now buy tokens buyTokens() (2 pt)

 ### Creating multi tier allow list
 - Create a customer multi tier listing function.
 Only allow listed users should be able to call buyToken(); and customers should receive a different amount of token based on their level
-- Call testDenyTier() in the evaluator to show he can't buy tokens using buyTokens() (1 pt)
+- Call ex7_testDenyListing() in the evaluator to show he can't buy tokens using buyTokens() (1 pt)
 - Add the evaluator in the first tier.
 He should now be able to buy N tokens for Y amount of ETH
-- Call testTier1()in the evaluator to show he can now buy tokens(2 pt)
+- Call ex8_testTier1Listing()in the evaluator to show he can now buy tokens(2 pt)
 - Add the evaluator in the second tier.
 He should now be able to buy 2N tokens for Y amount of ETH
-- Call testTier2()in the evaluator to show he can now buy more tokens(2 pt)
+- Call ex9_testTier2Listing()in the evaluator to show he can now buy more tokens(2 pt)

 ### Extra points
 Extra points if you find bugs / corrections this TD benefit from, and submit a PR to make it better.